How often do you get to the end of the day, sit down and look back on it and feel like it's all passed you by in one big blur?

 In any one day it seems like there are endless tasks and projects to do and not enough time to get it all done.

-If you think about it do you really take notice of the wider world around you as you’re going about your day?
+Take a second to think about it; do you really take notice of the wider world around you as you're going about your day?

-Last week I was stuck on my front porch for a couple of minutes waiting for one of my housemates to come and open the front door.
+Last week I was stuck on my front porch for a couple of minutes as I'd forgot my keys.
 As I was looking around I saw that our house number was nailed onto the top of the door frame.
-I’d never noticed it before!
-I should probably add at this point I have lived here for over five years and had been stood in that exact spot at some point during most of those 2000+ days since I moved in – either coming back from work, the gym, or a night out – and hadn’t even paid attention to it.
+I'd never noticed it before!
+(I should probably add at this point that I've lived here for over five years, and the majority of those days I will have been stood in that exact spot each time I go back into the house...and hadn't even paid attention to it).
 How had I never noticed it before??

-It may seem a small, minute and irrelevant detail, but in that moment it symbolised to me the bigger picture of how we can go about our days and not really be paying attention to what is around us.
-We notice and remember the big events – if our brain isn’t too fried by the time we go to bed – but not the little things.
+It may seem a small, minute and irrelevant detail, but in that moment it symbolised to me a bigger picture.
+We can end up going about our days and not really be paying attention to what is around us.
+We notice and remember the big events (if our brain isn't too fried by the time we go to bed) but not necessarily the little things.

-But the little things, those little moments scattered throughout each day, are just as important as the big, it’s just normally we’re too busy rushing about to take notice of them when they are there.
-It’s as if we’re all in this constant rush to work towards this end goal of ‘happiness’, but as Roy Goodman so eloquently puts it;
+But the little things, those little moments scattered throughout each day, are just as important as the big.
+The problem is we're normally we're too busy rushing about to take notice of them when they're there.
+It's as if we're all in this constant rush to work towards this end goal of 'happiness', but as Roy Goodman so eloquently puts it;

 'Happiness is a way of travel, not a destination'

-At the end of the event, and with his speech still whirling in my head, I rushed across to Covent Garden to pick up a necklace I had ordered and in my mind I was already planning ahead and thinking that ‘if I jump back on the train as quickly as possible I can get home before 7pm, eat dinner, do a bit of writing and then relax for a little while.’
+At the end of the event, and with his speech still whirling in my head, I rushed across to Covent Garden to pick up a necklace I'd ordered.
+In my mind I was already planning ahead and thinking that 'if I jump back on the train as quickly as possible I can get home before 7pm, eat dinner, do a bit of writing and then relax for a little while.'

-But as I headed out of the main square I looked up the street and noticed just how beautifully lit it was by all of the Christmas lights.
-I took a picture of it to post on Instagram later as if to say ‘I really appreciate this moment’ – but in reality that wasn’t true as I wasn’t really even allowing myself that moment in its entirety as it didn’t really fit into my already planned schedule for my evening.
+As I headed out of the main square I looked up the street and noticed just how beautifully lit it was by all of the Christmas lights.
+I took a picture of it to post on Instagram later as if to say 'I really appreciate this moment' - but in reality that wasn't true.
+I wasn't really even allowing myself that moment in its entirety as it didn't really fit into my already planned schedule for my evening.

 As I stood there admiring the street suddenly the words spoken by Brad earlier in the day popped back into my head.